 Featured Testimonial About Creighton University

 “I think it's a combination of everything,” Peter said.
 "There are hormones and other chemicals in our body that change during the winter with reduced sunlight and cold weather.
-This happens at the same time we may be putting all this pressure on ourselves to create the perfect holiday season.
+This happens (right after we put) all this pressure on ourselves to create the perfect holiday season.
 The most common thing we tend to attribute our stress to is the holidays, but there are more factors involved."

 1. Set realistic expectations

-Society paints a perfect picture of what the holiday season is supposed to look like.
+In the holiday season, society paints a perfect picture of what it is supposed to look like.
 And we do that, too.
+Even once we return to our daily routine in January, we have an expectation of how things should go.
 But it’s fine if reality turns out differently.

 “It's OK if you're not overloading everybody with gifts.
 It's OK if there's a party going on that you just don't have the energy to go to.
 And it's OK to say, I can't do this today,” Peter said.
 “It’s being aware of how you're feeling, how much are you putting on yourself.
 Is everything totally necessary?
 It’s OK to let go of a couple of those things.”